← Back to Blog

 • Integration with Microsoft 365 and Azure services

-Pricing: Free for up to 5 users, paid plans start at $6/user/month
+Pricing: Free for up to 5 users; paid plans from $6/user/month

 7. AWS CodeDeploy

-AWS CodeDeploy is part of AWS's deployment suite, letting you automate updates to EC2, Lambda, and on-prem servers.
-It’s tightly integrated with AWS IAM, CloudWatch, and ECS.
+AWS CodeDeploy automates application deployments to EC2, Lambda, and on-premises servers, integrated with AWS IAM, CloudWatch, and ECS.

 Highlights: